Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 With the information in hand, the party now needs to find a way back into their home plane.
 They might be able to cast Plane Shift on their own, but that deposits them in a random spot on Golarion, so it's not ideal.
-Oddie has a solution, though!
+Of course they can fix that with a quick Teleport too if they have that.
+But if neither solution is avalable (like they won't be for DF delvers) Oddie has a solution!
 Do you want to sign a contract?

 His contract is awfully straightforward.
 The party gets to use the worm tunnel to go back and appear on the main stage of the Opera House, in exchange for the